7NNS7/100-days-of-Data-Science-and-Code/README.md

 I will work on Data Science, python scripts and personal projects for the next 100 days.

 # Day 54
-Worked on Apache Jmeter and load testing.
+Worked on Apache Jmeter and load testing and GCP on Coursera.

 # Day 53
 Worked on flask-Cors and FYP-2020.